sijingzhangzsj0604/docs/apisix_versioned_docs/version-3.1.0/getting-started/key-authentication.md

 #### 2. Send a request with a wrong key

-Send a request with a wrong key (e.g., `wrong-key`) in the `apikey` header.
+Send a request with a wrong key (e.g. `wrong-key`) in the `apikey` header.

 ```shell
 curl -i "http://127.0.0.1:9080/ip" -H 'apikey: wrong-key'
 ```

-Since the key is not equal to `secret-key`, you will receive an unauthorized response with `HTTP/1.1 401 Unauthorized`.
+Since the key is incorrect, you will receive an unauthorized response with `HTTP/1.1 401 Unauthorized`.

 ```text
 HTTP/1.1 401 Unauthorized